jayant-dhawan/url-shortener-api/README.md

-# URL Shortner API
+# URL Shortener API

-A url shortner API made with NodeJS, ExpressJS, Passport and MongoDB
+A url shortener API made with NodeJS, ExpressJS, Passport and MongoDB

 ## Endpoints: